 Preheat oven to 425 degrees.

 Heat a skillet on medium-high heat.
-Add the garlic and onions to the skillet.
+Add the garlic, green peppers, and onions to the skillet.
 Cook until fragrant.

 Add the ground beef to the skillet.
 Season the beef with the seasonings.
 Using a spatula, break up the beef into small pieces.
 Cook the beef until browned.
 Drain any excess fat.